Violence is often deeply misunderstood. Here’s how to strip it to its parts, and use what is to solve the toughest problems.

 Violence needs no introduction: it is a constant component of our lives.
 From rape and murder to the movies and music we watch, we don’t go a day without seeing some sign of violence’s signature on our society.
 What often gets overlooked is a subtle, but critical aspect of violence:

-It’s real, it happens with regularity, and it happens to people who are entirely innocent.
+It’s real.
+It happens with regularity, and it happens to people who are entirely innocent.

 In short, violence doesn’t have to explain itself to us and we don’t choose when it happens.
+It is simply a component of existence.

 First, let’s discuss the “how and why” of violence.